outdreamer/build-a-cure/docs/tasks/examples.md

           - standard network structure translation: vectors to indicate direction of cause
           - relevant network structure translation: vectors of influence degree away from hub cause & other cause structures

-## apply structures to identify rules that violate a metric
+## apply structural interface to identify rules that violate a metric

     - requirement like:
       - 'dont exacerbate inequalities'